 From hallucinating a boat concept, to drawing it up and translating lines to wood to a boat, we’ll be pretty busy.
 Boatbuilding is a continuous dance of problem solving.
 Expect to learn tricks and techniques that will be useful in far more applications than the precise thing we may be doing at the moment.
-If you’ve ever dreamed of building your own boat, this is an excellent place to start turning into
+If you’ve ever dreamed of building your own boat, this is an excellent place to start turning the dream into

 your own private nightmare reality.
 We hope for a course size of ten to twenty, so let me know now if you want to hold a spot.
 I expect I will learn as much or more than anyone else.